-We devised a method to switch between postural and positional instructions using head gestures.
-In this method, a “head tilt” motion was performed for switching from positional to postural instructions (top of Figure 15).
-For switching from posture instruction to position instruction, the “Head Bobbing” motion was performed (Bottom of Figure 15).
-This switching method was set up because the head tilt was not performed during position instruction, and conversely, head bobbing was not performed during posture instruction.
+A method for switching between posture and position instructions using head gestures was also proposed.
+In this method, a ‘head tilt’ motion was performed to switch from position to posture instructions (top of Figure 15), while the ‘head bobbing’ motion was performed to switch from posture instruction to position instruction (bottom of Figure 15).
+This switching method was established because the head tilt was not performed during position instruction, and conversely, head bobbing was not performed during posture instruction.